reyesml/rasp.local/README.md

 # Installing TP-Link AC600 Nano driver on Raspbian (32bit)

 The original Raspberry Pi Model B does not have a wifi card installed.
 I chose the TP-Link AC600 because of its compact form factor and dual-band support.
 This section outlines how to install the device drivers for Archer T2U Nano.

+_Note: This section is largly based off of [this how-to guide](https://ostechnix.com/install-tp-link-ac600-archer-t2u-nano-wifi-usb-adapter-in-linux/)._

 Install the build dependencies

 ```bash
 sudo apt install dkms git build-essential libelf-dev
 ```

 Clone and build the driver